-Students will be required to write a final exam consisting of approximately 125 multiple-choice questions covering the content of classroom learning and assigned text and other readings.
+Students will be required to write a final exam covering the content of classroom learning and assigned text and other readings.
+The exam will consist of approximately 125 multiple-choice questions.

 Appendix 2 Assignment Rubrics

 Columbia College Research Rubric Last Revised: February 2014